openstack/python-openstackclient/doc/source/contributor/command-wrappers.rst

 is emitted.

 OpenStackClient command classes are derived from the ``cliff`` classes.
-Cliff uses ``setuptools`` entry points for dispatching the parsed command to the respective handler classes.
+Cliff uses Python's *entry points* mechanism for dispatching the parsed command to the respective handler classes.
 This lends itself to modifying the command execution at run-time.